VinnieRossi/katacoda-scenarios/rhoar-spring-boot/microservices-1/04-modify-the-configmap.md

 ![Bonjour Message](../../assets/middleware/rhoar-microservices/bonjour-message-minier.png) -->

-This means that we were able to modify our application behavoir through External Configuration of the `application.properties` file using a ConfigMap without having to even take down the application.
+This means that we were able to modify our application behavior through External Configuration of the `application.properties` file using a ConfigMap without having to even take down the application.
 That's pretty powerful!

 ## Congratulations